linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-08-troubleshooting-mirantis-fuel-7-part1.md

 ---

-The virtual design setup for installing Mirantis OpenStack in a vagrant-libvirt environment doesn not work with the default settings of Mirantis Fuel.
+The virtual design setup for installing Mirantis OpenStack in a vagrant-libvirt environment does not work with the default settings of Mirantis Fuel.
+Bad design?
+Maybe.
+This series of posts may be changed in the near future as Mirantis Openstack adventures continue.

 <img src='/mirantis-openstack.svg'/>